tehamalab/gdal2tiles/docs/installation.rst

 From sources
 ------------

-The sources for GDAL2Tiles as library can be downloaded from the `Github repo`_.
+The sources for gdal2tiles can be downloaded from the `Github repo`_.

 You can either clone the public repository: